JonathanDussot/valladolid-snooker-club/README.md

 ## Testing

-click [here](TESTING.md) to see the all the testing done to the site.
+click [here](TESTING.md) to see the all the details in regard to the testing done on the site.

 ## Credits